Neuromuscular & Electrodiagnostic (EMG) Clinic

 Dr. L. Woodrow

 Dr. Woodrow completed medical school and residency training in Physical Medicine and Rehabilitation at McMaster University, becoming a fellow of the Royal College of Physicians and Surgeons of Canada in 2019.
 She completed fellowship training in Cancer Rehabilitation Medicine at MD Anderson Cancer Center in Houston, Texas and joined the University of Manitoba Section of Physical Medicine and Rehabilitation as Assistant Professor in 2020.
-Her research interests include exercise as medicine and prehabilitation in cancer patients, and using prognostic tools to aid in cancer rehabilitation goal setting.
+Dr. Woodrow is certified in Electrodiagnostic Medicine by the Canadian Society of Clinical Neurophysiologists.
+Her research interests include exercise as medicine and prehabilitation in cancer patients and using prognostic tools to aid in cancer rehabilitation goal setting.

 Directions to the EMG Clinic